 Rooting hormone is a must-have tool when propagating Syngonium Albo.
 This hormone helps the plant to grow roots faster and stronger.
 I always dip the cut end of the stem into the rooting hormone before planting it in the soil.

-- PROMOTES ROOTING: Rooting hormone grows new plants from cuttings
+- PROMOTES ROOTING: Rooting hormone grows new plants from cuttings.

-- GROW CUTTINGS: Works with most popular home, garden and greenhouse varieties
+- GROW CUTTINGS: Works with most popular home, garden and greenhouse varieties.

-- ROOT NEW FAVORITE PLANTS: Helps African violets, roses, poinsettias, philodendrons, geraniums, coleus, woody ornamentals and more grow from cuttings
+- ROOT NEW FAVORITE PLANTS: Helps African violets, roses, poinsettias, philodendrons, geraniums, coleus, woody ornamentals and more grow from cuttings.

 3. Potting Soil